cfernandesFEUP/cfernandesFEUP/README.md

 ## Hi there, I'm Carlos M.C.G.
 Fernandes 👋

-I'm a Mechanical Engineering.
-I currently work as Assistant Professor at University of Porto, Portugal.
+I'm Mechanical Engineering working as Assistant Professor at University of Porto, Portugal.

 You can find me at [LinkedIn](https://www.linkedin.com/in/carlosmcgfernandes/)